Hi, my name is Flora and I talk about personal finance with just about anyone, whether they like it or not (most don’t).

 1. Buy a place of our own – COMPLETED

 2. Have $1 million in net worth – IN PROGRESS

 Through this blog, I want to document our journey to financial freedom and share with others the lessons that we’re learning along the way so that you too can achieve your financial dreams.

 6 Random Facts About Me

-- I firmly believe that there’s nothing a good pizza cannot fix.
+- I firmly believe that there’s almost nothing a pepperoni pizza cannot fix

 - My ideal lifestyle once I reach financial independence?
-Work on a writing project while traveling all over the world.
+Working on my own memoir while slow traveling

-- I love browsing real estate listings, even when I’m not in the market for a new home.
+- I love browsing real estate listings, regardless if I’m in the market for a new property or not

 A Few Posts To Get You Started